 The Company expects that its operating losses and negative cash flows will continue for the foreseeable future.
-As of the issuance date of these unaudited condensed consolidated financial statements as of and for the three months ended March 31, 2020, the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements through at least twelve months from the issuance date of its condensed consolidated financial statements.
+As of the issuance date of these unaudited condensed consolidated financial statements the Company expects that its cash and cash equivalents will be sufficient to fund its operating expenses and capital expenditure requirements through at least twelve months from the issuance date of these unaudited condensed consolidated financial statements.